Tidal response from scattering and the role of analytic continuation: Appendix

 \subsubsection{Extracting the finite part of the tidal term}

 In order to compute the response function we have to extract the finite part of the tidal term, $\p_L\phi$.
-We can proceed in two equivalent ways: the first one consists of directly substituting the series representation and apply the STF derivatives to the regular/irregular part; the second one, which we will follow here, consists of computing the second derivatives of the Bessel function and later on analyze their behavior in order to extract the finite part.
-Hence, we can start by computing the second derivatives on a generic Bessel function $\mathcal{B}_{\dhat/2}(\omega{r})$, where $\mathcal{B}=\{J,Y\}$,
+For that, we will directly substitute the series representation of the Bessel functions and apply the STF derivatives and their identities.
+From \eqref{eq:varphi} we obtain